 In fact, a book store is a great example.
 That’s how they pack a lot of books in, why shouldn’t in be how we pack a lot of games in?
 Similarly, visit a thrift store and you’ll find most game sections are organized in just this way.

-Ditch the original boxes and try storage containers
+Ditch the original game boxes and try board game storage containers